Read This First

 Prompt 2: Create a table that coherently organizes these types of impossibility and specifies their relationship to the other types.

-The section turns on Relationships of Impossibility Types and Types of Impossibility.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Relationships of Impossibility Types and Types of Impossibility in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Relationships of Impossibility Types distinct from Types of Impossibility.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Relationships of Impossibility Types distinct from Types of Impossibility.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Structured comparison